jmackey-astro/PION/README.md

  * The PION homepage is at [https://www.pion.ie](https://www.pion.ie)

- * The git repository to obtain the latest version of PION is at [https://git.dias.ie/compastro/pion](https://git.dias.ie/compastro/pion)
+ * The git repository to obtain the latest version of PION is at [https://git.dias.ie/massive-stars-software/pion](https://git.dias.ie/massive-stars-software/pion)

+ * This is mirrored on github at [https://github.com/jmackey-astro/PION](https://github.com/jmackey-astro/PION)

- * Python routines and libraries for visualising results are at [https://git.dias.ie/compastro/pion_python](https://git.dias.ie/compastro/pion_python)
+ * Python routines and libraries for visualising results are at [https://git.dias.ie/massive-stars-software/pypion](https://git.dias.ie/massive-stars-software/pypion)

  *  Contact [info@pion.ie](mailto:info@pion.ie) for help and information